Skip to content

 #Googly Boogly Noogly

 A Discord classic since 2019.
-The playful syllables sound ridiculous coming from a robotic voice, and you can swap words around to create your own version with any silly rhyming nonsense words you come up with.
+The bouncing syllables sound absurd through a robotic voice, and you can swap the words around to roll your own variant.

 /tts Googly Boogly Noogly.
 Googly Boogly Noogly.
 Googly Boogly Noogly.
 Googly Boogly Noogly.
 Googly Boogly Noogly.